By Wendy Stoltz / Last Modified On January 15, 2023

 Can I make these pancakes dairy-free?

-I like to use buttermilk or a dairy-free buttermilk to make these gf pancakes because it makes them thicker but you can make gluten free dairy free pancakes using dairy free milk or my mock-buttermilk.
+I like to use buttermilk or dairy-free buttermilk to make these GF pancakes because it makes them thicker, but you can make gluten-free dairy-free pancakes using dairy-free milk or my mock-buttermilk.

-For thinner pancakes use milk, or a low fat dairy-free milk.
+For thinner pancakes, use milk or low-fat, dairy-free milk.

 These gluten-free pancakes are a staple in our house.
 We tend to whip up a batch weekly, saving some in the freezer for later.